cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ### GCP Credentials

 - You'll need your team's (or your own) GCP service account credentials stored on your filesystem
-- set the GOOGLE_APPLICATION_CREDENTIALS env variable to the location of your credentials file. see https://cloud.google.com/docs/authentication/getting-started for more details.
+- Set the GOOGLE_APPLICATION_CREDENTIALS env variable to the location of your credentials file. see https://cloud.google.com/docs/authentication/getting-started for more details.

 ## Options for cloud emission estimation